Both partial casco and comprehensive insurance cover damage to your own car that is not covered by a third party's liability insurance.

 The difference between partial casco and comprehensive insurance is that with comprehensive insurance cover, you are also insured for damage you cause yourself.
 For example, if you brake too late and collide with the car in front of you, the costs for repair or a replacement car are only covered by the insurance company if you have comprehensive insurance.
 Your liability insurance covers the cost of damage to the other vehicle.

-Find out in which cases you are covered by partial casco or comprehensive insurance.
+Find out in which cases you are covered by partial casco, comprehensive insurance or total loss insurance.